Ray-Tracing-Systems/Hydra3dsMaxBinary/README.md

 Installation without an installer.

 1) Remove the old version of the renderer through the standard Windows tools, if there is one.
-2) Download and unpack "HydraRenderer2.5_binary.zip".
+2) Download and unpack "HydraRenderer2.5_binary.zip" from "Releases" page and release tag.
 3) Copy the "[Hydra]" folder to the root of the "C:\" drive.
 4) Copy the files from the "max20xx" folders to the plugins folder of your 3d max.
 For example, from "max2021" to "c:\Program Files\Autodesk\3ds Max 2021\Plugins\".

-Installing updates.
+Installing updates (pre-release versions).

 1) Install the full version using any of the above methods.
-2) Download the update, usually it is a folder with archives, for example "2.5.2".
+2) Download the update files from "Releases" page and "Pre-release" tag.
 3) Unpack the archives and overwrite the contents to the appropriate folders.
 For example:

 "bin2" in "C:\[Hydra]\bin2\".